-Director, University of Kansas Cancer Center, Division of Cancer and Developmental Biology
+Director, The University of Kansas Cancer Center

-MD: Vanderbilt University
+MD, Vanderbilt University

-Ph.D. students are welcome.
+PhD students are welcome.
 Please contact me for more information.

 BRCA1 has been intensely investigated and mutations in the BRCA1 gene have been found to account for half of the hereditary breast cancer cases and almost all hereditary breast and ovarian cancer cases.
 Although the role of BRCA1 in sporadic breast and ovarian cancer is still uncertain, decreased BRCA1 expression often accompanies sporadic breast cancer progression.
 However, data published from my lab demonstrates that the overexpression of BRCA1 in the murine mammary gland provides protection against mutagen-induced mammary neoplasia.
 This work supports the hypothesis that an increase in BRCA1 can provide protection against tumors.
 Therefore, one project in the laboratory developed a stable human breast cancer cell line containing integrated copies of a BRCA1 promoter-driven luciferase reporter plasmid and screened over 100,000 compounds for their ability to increase BRCA1 expression.
 The overall objective of this project is to identify a drug that will increase BRCA1 and restore its tumor suppressor activity.
 This project shows promise for the discovery of a new agent to prevent or treat breast cancer.